cooper/wikifier/README.md

 }

 sec {
-    Wikifier is a wiki software suite.
+    Wikifier is a wiki suite.
 It is unique because it is completely file-based.
 There are no databases.
 Yet, it offers page caching, image sizing, session management/authentication, and lots of other things that fancy wikis use databases for.